infradom/ecopower_dynamic_grid_prices/README.md

 The software will support both the enseoe API (generic European) as well as the Ecopower trial API (Belgium only).

 # configuration parameters:
-- API authentication token.
+- API authentication token for Entsoe.
 See https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html#_authentication_and_authorisation for information on how to obtain a token.
+If you only want to use the Ecopower price, enter None in this field (not tested)
 - area code: for Belgium this is 10YBE----------2 (for other areas, see https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html#_areas.
 - grid operators may charge different prices than the ones published on entsoe.
 This integration allows to declare factors A, B, C, D for some customization:
   - consume cost: Cost = A * (published_price + B)
   - injection fee:  Fee = C * (published_price - D)
+Note that depending on the taxation, these simple scaling formulas may not correctly provide the real price in your country.
+They just allow us to have rough feeling of the consumption and injection price.

+- (Optional) Authentication code for the Ecopower API: contact Ecopower to obtain a value for this token.